 Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list?
 I’ve got you covered.

-From the fashion to the food, the bright lights, culture, history, and more, Korea is yours to explore.
-After calling the K-pop capital home for over a year, I think it’s safe to say that I know a thing or two about what to pack for Korea.
+After calling the K-pop capital home, I think it’s safe to say that I know a thing or two about what to pack for Korea.
 And I’ve covered them all in this mega packing guide.

 So, whether you’re visiting Korea for a quick vacation or if it’s a long-term move for work or study, this Korea packing list is just for you.